 Production returns are collected, collated and analysed for each aquaculture business, to enable adequate reporting of state and national economic information.
 Production returns that are not returned within set timeframes established under the Act or are deficient, are followed up in a timely manner by PIRSA Fisheries and Aquaculture to ensure adequate and accurate information can be used to inform decision-making, policy development, regulation and licence conditions.

-2. Processing of lease and licence applications (including Pilot, Production, Research and Emergency Leases) - (Fee for Service1) (Pursuant to the Act and Regulations)
+2. Processing of lease and licence applications Fee for Service1) (Pursuant to the Act and the Regulations)

 New lease and licence applications